drurya96/Dimensional/README.md

       2. Convert to the desired unit.
 - Compile-time errors: All dimensionality is resolved at compile time, so errors can be addressed earlier in development.
 - Efficiency: `Dimensional` performs on-par with simply using `double` arithmetic in benchmarks.
-  - TODO: Perform more complex benchmarking [isuee #43](https://gitlab.com/dimensionalanalysis/dimensional/-/issues/43)
+  - TODO: Perform more complex benchmarking [issue #43](https://gitlab.com/dimensionalanalysis/dimensional/-/issues/43)
 - Extensibility: `Dimensional` was designed with extensions in mind.
-Adding new Dimensions, Units, and converions simply requires including a user-provided header.
+Adding new Dimensions, Units, and conversions simply requires including a user-provided header.
 - Compiler support: (tested, others versions likely work): MSVC 19.41, gcc-12, clang-17
 - Language support: C++20 (Prior to version 2.0.0, C++17 and C++20)